Jessica Maloh, Raja Sivamani MD MS AP

 “Gratitude is not only the greatest of virtues but the parent of all others.”- Cicero

 The importance of gratitude dates back centuries in the context of philosophy, religion, and spirituality.
 In present times, its role in our wellbeing and our relationships has been examined scientifically, with countless benefits being demonstrated.

 Gratitude can be thought of as an overall positive orientation to life, and to the many joys and difficulties that come with it.
 An attitude of gratitude can include noticing and valuing help from others, expressing appreciation, fostering feelings of awe towards loved ones or nature, and focusing on all the good there is in this present moment.

-Research suggests that this attitude is associated with adaptive personality traits, improved well-being, and pro-social behaviours.
+Research suggests that this attitude is associated with adaptive personality traits, improved well-being, and pro-social behaviors.

 Numerous studies have found that grateful people are more extroverted, open-minded, and conscientious.
 In addition, they are less likely to be neurotic, angry, hostile, or depressed.
 Overall, having feelings of appreciation and awe seem to be associated with experiencing positive emotions more frequently.

 Gratitude has been shown to decrease levels of stress over time and to improve sleep quality and duration.
 Those who are more grateful also seem to engage in more self-care and health behaviors like improving diet, attending medical appointments, and engaging in physical activity.

 Science suggests that experiencing gratitude can increase connection and satisfaction in relationships.
 Having a grateful attitude has been found to promote conflict resolution and the reciprocation of helpful actions.